creativecreatorormaybenot/clock/README.md

 * Fix weather condition semantics `RangeError (length): Invalid value: Not in range 0..6, inclusive: 7` .

-* Export repaint rainbow GIF.

-* Export paint baselines spin up GIF.

-* Extract at least one screenshot of each palette from the whole clip.
+* Extract at least one screenshot for each palette from the whole clip.

 * Record a clip using Skia debugger (https://debugger.skia.org/).